How does this medicine work?

 What should I do if a dose is missed?

 If one dose is missed, simply give the next dose at its regular time.
 Do not try to make up for the missed dose.
-If your child vomits (throws up) within 15 minutes after receiving a dose, give it again.
-If your child vomits the second dose, do not repeat it again.
+If your child vomits (throws up) DO NOT give it again.
 If more than one dose is missed or vomited, call the doctor.

 What are the side effects?